My Employee is Angry at Me

 Building and keeping trust is such an important thing in any organization.
 As an owner or manager, I highly recommend reading two or three books on building trust this year.
 Click here now to see the great selection of trust-building books on Amazon.

 As a small business owner or manager, you can be very busy.
 Therefore, there is no shame in seeking help with human resources.
-Although, before you do, you may want to better understand what the role of human resources is by reading our other blog post.
+However, before you do, you may want to better understand the role of human resources by reading our other blog post.

-I hope this blog post help to answer your questions about how to deal with an employee that is angry at you!
+I hope this blog post helps to answer your questions about how to deal with an employee who is angry at you!